AmazingAmpharos/OoT-Randomizer/README.md

 playing via any means other than on real N64 hardware, the use of the "Compress patched ROM" flag is strongly encouraged as uncompressed ROMs are impossible to inject for the Virtual Console and have random crashing problems on all emulators.

-For general use, there are three recommended emulators: [Project 64 (v2.4+)](https://wiki.ootrandomizer.com/index.php?title=Project64), [Bizhawk](https://wiki.ootrandomizer.com/index.php?title=Bizhawk), and [RetroArch](https://wiki.ootrandomizer.com/index.php?title=Retroarch).
+For general use, there are three recommended emulators: [Project 64 (v3.0+)](https://wiki.ootrandomizer.com/index.php?title=Project64), [Bizhawk](https://wiki.ootrandomizer.com/index.php?title=Bizhawk), and [RetroArch](https://wiki.ootrandomizer.com/index.php?title=Retroarch).
 In a nutshell the differences are:
-* Project64 is the lightest emulator and the easiest to setup, however, you will need a stable version from 2.4 or later to run OoTR well (and earlier versions are not permitted for use in OoTR races).
+* Project64 is the lightest emulator and the easiest to setup, however, you will need the 3.0.0 version or later to run OoTR well (and earlier versions are not permitted for use in OoTR races).
 * Bizhawk is the most resource-intensive, but easier to set up than RetroArch and the only race-legal emulator to support [Multiworld](https://wiki.ootrandomizer.com/index.php?title=Multiworld).
 * RetroArch is less resource-intensive than Bizhawk and the only of these three to work on platforms other than Windows, but it can be frustrating to set up.